 Enron’s contractual obligation to serve the California residential electricity customers was on a month-to-month basis.

 Enron has been serving these customers at a loss while California has been trying to restructure its energy market.
 NewPower and Enron did not increase rates for these customers from and since January 1, 2000, even though NewPower could have done so.
-[Jim Keller to con.

 4. The current chaos in California has made it increasingly difficult for competitive suppliers to serve residential load in the state: